toddgaunt/FSIRC/README.md

 irccd -> IRC client daemon

-irccdm -> IRC deamon client messanger
+irccdm -> IRC deamon client messanger, the thing you control the daemon with